Brussels and the European Union: Pedestrian squares

 The Cinquantenaire/Jubelpark would be one of three European pedestrian squares.

 There were plans to pedestrianise parts of the Rue de la Loi next to the Berlaymont.
 A new Place Schuman/Schumanplein (currently the Robert Schuman Roundabout) would be one of three new pedestrian squares.
 Schuman would focus on "policy and politics" and Schuman station itself would be redesigned.
 Coverings over nearby motorways and railways would be extended to shield them from view.
 However, the planned pedestrianisation of the Schuman Roundabout was cancelled in late 2014.

 A pedestrian and visual link would be created between the Berlaymont and Leopold Park by demolishing sections of the ground to fourth floors of the Justus Lipsius, the south "bland" facade of which would be redesigned.
 Further pedestrian and cycle links would be created around the quarter.
 Pedestrian routes would also be created for demonstrations.
 Next to the Parliament at Leopold Park, the block of buildings between the Rue d'Arlon/Aarlenstraat and the Rue de Trêves/Trierstraat would be removed, creating a broad boulevard-like extension of the Place du Luxembourg, the second pedestrian square (focusing on citizens).

 The third pedestrian square would be the Esplanade du Cinquantenaire/Esplanade van het Jubelpark (for events and festivities).
 Wider development may also surround Cinquantenaire Park with plans for a new metro station, underground car park and the "Europeanisation" of part of the Cinquantenaire complex with a "socio-cultural facility".
 It is possible that the Council may have to move to this area from the Europa building for security reasons.

 Further quarters

-The concentration of offices in the European Quarter has led to increase real estate prices due to the increased demand and reduced space.
+The concentration of offices in the European Quarter has led to increase property prices due to the increased demand and reduced space.
 In response to this problem, the Commission has, since 2004, begun decentralising across the city to areas such as the Avenue de Beaulieu/Beaulieulaan in Auderghem and the Rue de Genève/Genevestraat in Evere.
 This has reduced price increases but it is still one of the most expensive areas in the city (€295/m^{2}, compared to €196/m^{2} on average).
 Neither the Parliament nor the Council have followed suit, however, and the policy of decentralisation is unpopular among the Commission's staff.